spexod/iSLAT/README.md

-# iSLAT v5.00.01 - beta release
+# iSLAT v5.01.00 - beta release

 ### Key updates from v5.00.00:
 - Further improvements in speed and computational efficiency.
-- The IR model now accounts for Line opacity overlap/mutually saturation.
+- The slab model now accounts for line opacity overlap and mutual saturation, which is particularly important in the case of water ortho-para lines that overlap (see Figure 5 in Banzatti et al. 2025).
-    - Enabled by a rewrite of the IR model used by the code.
-    - Importantly, this feature does not slow the code and in some cases is faster.
-- New full spectrum output and display features
+- New functionality to display and save the full spectrum to obtain something similar to Figures 1-4 in Banzatti et al. 2025 (warning: this is for now optimized for JWST MIRI spectra only!)
-    - Output full spectrum function under the spectrum functions tab, save the full spectral range as a PDF.
+    - "Output full spectrum" in the spectrum parameters menu saves the full spectral range as a single-page PDF file that can be directly included in a paper.
-    - Display full spectrum function under the spectrum functions tab, open a new window to view the full spectrum at the same time as the regular set of plots.
+    - "Display full spectrum" in the spectrum parameters menu opens a new interactive window to view the full spectrum at the same time as the set of plots in the GUI, to display for instance on a second large screen.
-    - Toggle full spectrum function button at the of the window, toggles an interactive and live view of the full spectra in the main window.
+    - "Toggle full spectrum" in the main GUI toggles an interactive view of the full spectrum in the main window, by replacing the default zoomed-in plots.
-- Display thermal broading for each molecule
+- The thermal broadening is calculated and displayed for reference for each molecule at the temperature set by the user.

-### *Important note*
-*In version 5.00.01 of the beta release of iSLAT version five, most of the new functions are optimized for JWST data.
-We are working to improve the use for other data sets as well, and many of the new features might still work with other data sets.*

 ## **RECOMMENDED**
 If updating from version 4: clone the new iSLAT in a new folder on your machine, and copy over any save files you may have made with version 4 into the respective folders (e.g. SAVES/ or LINESAVES/ or LINELISTS/).